farisbisher/dig_invoice/README.md

 # ecobill
 This is a repository to the backend and frontend code of EcoBill project

-EcoBill is a cloud-based platform designed to digitize and automate transactional documents—such as invoices, bills, and receipts—allowing businesses to seamlessly issue and manage these documents electronically.
+EcoBill is a cloud-based platform designed to digitize and automate transactional documents such as invoices, bills, and receipts, allowing businesses to seamlessly issue and manage these documents electronically.
 The system integrates with enterprise POS and accounting software, offering secure, scalable, and eco-friendly solutions that enhance operational efficiency and reduce paper waste.

 Full Demonstration Video of the web application: https://drive.google.com/file/d/1TMduiH9TIm3SIPdArEOrrSC1_v8pvB6l/view?usp=sharing